 Gain the Knowledge and Skills You Need for an Exciting Health and Wellness Career

 The online University of Wisconsin Health and Wellness Management bachelor’s and master’s programs are designed to create competitive candidates in this expanding field.
 In addition to the standard coursework, graduates have the opportunity to apply their knowledge in the health and wellness field as part of the required capstone courses, which provide 100 hours of field work in a professional environment.
-This gives UW students a competitive advantage over graduates of other programs, many of which don’t facilitate such real-world experience in their curriculums.
+This gives UW students an advantage over graduates of other programs.
 According to UW advisory board member Michaela Conley, CEO and founder of HPCareer.Net, “UW students aren’t just passive receivers of information; they’re hands-on practitioners, capable of performing real-world tasks right out of school!”

 In the video below, UW Health and Wellness Management faculty further discuss the practical benefits of the bachelor’s degree program.